Tadeusz Mazowiecki: Prime minister

-On 13 September 1989 during his long investiture speech outlining the extensive political agenda of his nominated cabinet prior to the mandatory confidence vote, Mazowiecki grew weak necessitating a one-hour break in proceedings.
-However, the government was approved by a vote 402–0, with 13 abstentions.
+On 13 September 1989, during his long investiture speech outlining the extensive political agenda of his nominated cabinet prior to the mandatory confidence vote, Mazowiecki grew weak, necessitating a one-hour break in proceedings.
+However, the government was approved by a vote of 402–0, with 13 abstentions.
 Mazowiecki's government managed to carry out many fundamental reforms in a short period.
 The political system was thoroughly changed; a full range of civil freedoms as well as a multi-party system were introduced and the country's emblem and name were changed (from the People's Republic of Poland to the Republic of Poland).
 On 29 December 1989, the fundamental changes in the Polish Constitution were made.
 By virtue of these changes, the preamble was deleted, the chapters concerning political and economic forms of government were changed, the chapters concerning trade unions were rewritten and a uniform notion of possession was introduced.

-Mazowiecki used enormous popularity and credibility of the Solidarity movement to transform the Polish economy by a set of deep political and economic reforms.
+Mazowiecki used the enormous popularity and credibility of the Solidarity movement to transform the Polish economy through a set of deep political and economic reforms.
 Better known under the name of Balcerowicz Plan after Mazowiecki's minister of finance, Leszek Balcerowicz, the reforms enabled the transformation of the Polish economy from a centrally-planned economy to a market economy.
 The reforms have prepared the ground for measures stopping the hyperinflation, introducing free-market mechanisms and privatisation of state-owned companies, houses and land.
 The plan resulted in reduced inflation and budget deficit, while simultaneously increasing Unemployment and worsening the financial situation of the poorest members of society.
 In 1989, in his first parliamentary speech in Sejm, Mazowiecki talked about a "thick line" (gruba linia): "We draw a thick line on what has happened in the past.
 We will answer for only what we have done to help Poland to rescue her from this crisis from now on".
 Originally, as Mazowiecki explains, it meant non-liability of his government for damages done to the national economy by previous governments.